Colourful costumes and music fill streets for Notting Hill Carnival

 All major music and sound systems were switched off at 3pm for three minutes to honour those who were killed in the 2017 fire in Grenfell Tower, which is still clad in scaffolding and towers over the carnival route, and Kelso Cochrane, who was murdered in a racially motivated attack in Notting Hill in 1959.

-About one million people are expected to be on the streets of west London for the event, the Metropolitan Police said previously.

-About 7,000 police officers will be on duty across the capital this Sunday and Monday.
+About one million people are expected to be on the streets of west London for the event, the Metropolitan Police said previously, with about 7,000 police officers on duty across the capital on Sunday and Monday.

+The Metropolitan Police said as of 7.45pm on Sunday, there had been 140 arrests – 105 at the carnival and 35 on approaches to carnival as a result of proactive policing interventions.

+Fifteen arrests were for assaults on police – with one officer requiring hospital treatment for injuries to their hand – while there were 21 for possession of an offensive weapon, 25 for possession of cannabis and six for possession of class A drugs.

+Four people were arrested on suspicion of sexual offences and two for robbery.

+The force said additional powers had been authorised which remain in force until 2am on Monday and again from 10am on Monday to 2am Tuesday.

-The Met said live facial recognition (LFR) technology – which captures people’s faces in real-time CCTV cameras – will be used on the approach to and from the carnival as well as outside the boundaries of the event.
+Live facial recognition (LFR) technology – which captures people’s faces in real-time CCTV cameras – is being used on the approach to and from the carnival as well as outside the boundaries of the event.

-Alongside the use of LFR technology, the Met also said it planned to install screening arches at some of the busiest entry points to the carnival, where stop-and-search powers will be used in a bid to keep weapons out.
+Screening arches are also in place at some of the busiest entry points to the carnival where stop-and-search powers will be used in a bid to keep weapons out.

 The annual celebration has been running for more than 50 years.